Shuffle/shuffle-docs/docs/AI.md

 **Note: You need to refresh the Shuffle UI page in your browser for the new AI features to appear.**

+## AI for quicker Support
+TBA: Coming soon.
+The goal is to provide quick answers to typical questions, and otherwise forward to the Shuffle team.

 ## Troubleshooting